The Online Text of

 ¹Simon Peter, a servant and an apostle of Jesus Christ, to those who have obtained along with us equally precious faith by means of the righteousness of our God and Savior Jesus Christ, ²grace and peace be multiplied to you, through the knowledge of God and of Jesus our Lord, ³as his divine power has given to us all things pertaining to life and godliness, through the knowledge of him who called us to his own glory and virtue, ⁴through which he has given to us precious and very great promises, in order that through these you might become partakers of the divine nature, having escaped the corruption that is in the world from lust.

-⁵But especially for that very reason, bringing to bear all diligence, add to your faith virtue, and to virtue knowledge, ⁶and to knowledge self-control, and to self-control endurance, and to endurance godliness, ⁷and to godliness brotherly friendship, and to brotherly friendship add love. ⁸For these things abounding in you make you not barren or unfruitful in the knowledge of our Lord Jesus Christ. ⁹Whereas someone in whom these things are not present is blind, being short-sighted, forgetful of receiving the cleansing of his sins in the past. ¹⁰Therefore instead, brethren, be diligent to make your calling and choice firm, for by doing these things you will never fail. ¹¹For so will be richly supplied to you entry into the eternal kingdom of our Lord and savior Jesus Christ.
+⁵But especially for that very reason, bringing to bear all diligence, add to your faith virtue, and to virtue knowledge, ⁶and to knowledge self-control, and to self-control endurance, and to endurance godliness, ⁷and to godliness brotherly friendship, and to brotherly friendship add love. ⁸For these things abounding in you make you not barren or unfruitful in the knowledge of our Lord Jesus Christ. ⁹Whereas someone in whom these things are not present is blind, being short-sighted, forgetful of receiving the cleansing of his sins in the past. ¹⁰Therefore instead, brethren, be diligent to make your calling and election sure, for by doing these things you will never fail. ¹¹For so will be richly supplied to you entry into the eternal kingdom of our Lord and savior Jesus Christ.

 ¹²Wherefore I intend to remind you always about these things, even though you know them and are confirmed in the truth that has come. ¹³And I deem it right, as long as I am in this tent, to rouse you by a reminder, ¹⁴knowing that soon is the putting off of my tent, as indeed our Lord Jesus Christ has made clear to me, ¹⁵but I will strive to have you also after my departure always make mention of these reminders.